 When it comes to personalized care, no doctor can

-match the attention given by Dr. Irwin Azman and Dr. Thomas Azman of
+match the attention given by Dr. Benjamin Azman and Dr. Thomas Azman of

 the Dry Eye Center of Maryland.
 The Azman team is world renowned for

 care, passion, and education in providing personalized eye

 care for dry eye patients.
 Both have earned a reputation by

 their peers as being the "Doctor's doctor."